Codex rate limits: see usage and avoid 429 errors

 Does switching Codex accounts help with rate limits?

-Yes.
-Each account has its own quota.
-Switching to a fresh account gives you a new allocation.
+Often, each account has its own quota.
+Switching to another account can give you more headroom.